SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 )
 ```

-Note the following activation configuration properties are mandatory:
+The following activation configuration properties are mandatory:

 * connectionFactoryJndiName
 * destinationType
 * destination

-Steps to define an Activation specification for this Message-Driven-Bean example (Note, the following values are specified in the @MessageDriven annotation in the code example in Section 3.5.2 Receiving messages from Solace – Sample Code):
+Configuration for this Message-Driven-Bean example:

-1. For the ‘connectionFactoryJndiName’ property, specify the value ‘JNDI/Sol/CF’ (Note, this is the value configured on the Solace message broker in Section 3.2.4 Setting up Solace JNDI References)
+1. For the ‘connectionFactoryJndiName’ property, specify the value ‘JNDI/Sol/CF’ (this is the value configured on the Solace message broker in section [Setting up Solace JNDI References](#setting-up-solace-jndi-references)).
-1. For the ‘destination’ property, specify the value ‘JNDI/Sol/Q/requests’.
-(Note, this is the value configured on the Solace message broker in Section 3.2.4 Setting up Solace JNDI References).
+1. For the ‘destination’ property, specify the value ‘JNDI/Sol/Q/requests’ (the value configured on the Solace message broker in section [Setting up Solace JNDI References](#setting-up-solace-jndi-references).
 1. For the ‘destinationType’ property, specify the value ‘javax.jms.Queue’.

 The following table summarizes important values used for the Activation specification configuration properties: